worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter TWO: THE DROPOUT

-### October 1977
+**October 1977**
 The launch was perfect.
 Both of them.

 Voyager 2 lifted off from Cape Canaveral on August 20 at 10:29 AM Eastern time.
-Sarah wasn't there—junior techs didn't get to attend launches—but she watched on the television in the break room with a dozen others.
+Liv wasn't there—junior techs didn't get to attend launches—but she watched on the television in the break room with a dozen others.
 The Titan-Centaur combination punched through the sky like humanity's middle finger to the void.
 Every system nominal.
 Beautiful.

 Sixteen days later, V1 followed.
 Another perfect launch.
 Carl Sagan on television talking about messages to the cosmos, about the Golden Records both spacecraft carried, about greetings to alien civilizations millions of years in the future.
 The press ate it up.

-Sarah kept her head down and watched the numbers.
+Liv kept her head down and watched the numbers.

 She'd been moved to beta shift—midnight to eight AM—after Peterson had a quiet word with scheduling.
 "Better fit for her skills," he'd said.
 Translation: keep her away from the day crew when important things happened.
 She didn't mind.
 Fewer people meant more freedom to explore the data streams.

 The first month was routine.
 Both Voyagers transmitting clearly, all systems green, trajectories nominal.
-Sarah filed reports, monitored telemetry, learned the rhythms of the overnight systems.
+Liv filed reports, monitored telemetry, learned the rhythms of the overnight systems.
 Webb was usually there, and sometimes Dr. Elizabeth Roth, a navigation specialist who was working on something classified and never talked about it.
-Roth was fiftyish, had been at JPL since the early days, and treated Sarah with careful neutrality—not dismissive like some of the men, but not exactly welcoming either.
+Roth was fiftyish, had been at JPL since the early days, and treated Liv with careful neutrality—not dismissive like some of the men, but not exactly welcoming either.

 September rolled into October.
 The spacecraft were still in the early cruise phase, millions of miles from Jupiter, just humming along through empty space.
 Boring, technically.
 The kind of work that makes you sloppy.

 October 12, 1977\.
 4:17 AM.

-Sarah was alone in the main room.
+Liv was alone in the main room.
 Webb had the night off.
 Peterson was on break.
 Roth was locked in the secure conference room doing whatever navigation specialists did at four in the morning.

 The status board showed all green.
 Both Voyagers transmitting strongly.
 Signal strength within expected parameters for distance and—